 This site provides a central reference for Mount Holyoke’s institutional policies.
 Content for the various policies is maintained by the originating department and then linked to this site.
 The current organization of the site is by subject and the policies can also be accessed alphabetically.

 Any Institutional Policies written after April 6, 2016 must follow the workflow and policy template below.

 What is an Institutional Policy?

-An institutional policy is defined as any policy that meets all of the following criteria:
+An institutional policy is defined as any policy that meets most of the following criteria:

 - has broad application or impact throughout the college;

 - involves a subject matter specific to one area that has direct financial or operational influence to the work of other offices across the College;

 - has budgetary impact and requires review and approval by a member of the Senior Staff;